Breaking Down Home Warranties vs. Extended Warranties

 Can I buy an extended warranty for my HVAC or other home systems?

 Yes.
-Extended warranties (sometimes called equipment service agreements) for HVAC systems are widely available and can cover one system for 5 to 10 years at a one-time cost of around $300 to $800 or more.
+Extended warranties for HVAC systems are widely available in 2026 and typically range from $300 to $1,000+ per year, or roughly 10 to 20% of the system's purchase price as a one-time multi-year contract.
 These must typically be purchased within 2 years of the unit's installation.
-They are often a cost-effective alternative to paying ongoing home warranty premiums for a single system.
+They can be a cost-effective alternative to ongoing home warranty premiums when you only need to protect a single high-value system.

 Are home warranty service fees charged even if the claim is denied?